-The Bio+ programme aims to develop bio-based solutions and value chains and to increase knowledge and competence about how these should interact with each other and with the rest of the energy system.
-The solutions and value developed must be competitive, if possible improve the ecological status of land and water, contribute to security and equality and make a joint contribution to flexibility and robustness in the energy system.
+The Bio+ programme aims to develop bio-based solutions and value chains with relevance for the energy system, and to increase knowledge and competence about how these should interact with each other and with the rest of the energy system.
+The solutions and value chains developed must be competitive, if possible improve the ecological status of land and water, contribute to security and equality and make a joint contribution to flexibility and robustness in the energy system.

-The programme must create the conditions to commercialise and implement solutions for actors in the bio field.
 The dissemination of knowledge, the identification of needs and collaboration are key within the programme in order to create added value from the research, innovation and business development supported within the programme.
+The programme must also create the conditions to commercialise solutions for actors in the bio field.

-By 2030, the programme will have contributed to the following targeted outcomes:
+By 2030-2045, the programme will have contributed to the following targeted outcomes: